-A continuation of CRWR 611-continued intensive study of poetry writing, focusing on advanced techniques and the completion of a graduate thesis.
+A continuation of CRWR611-intensive study of poetry writing, focusing on advanced techniques and the completion of a graduate thesis.
 All instruction and discussion is revision-based.
-Students must submit four packets of 4-6 pages of creative work during the course.
+Students must submit draft of thesis as first packet, followed by 15-20 pages of revised work in second and third packets.
+The fourth packet will be the completed thesis.
 Additional requirements of course:

-• Creative work to complete manuscript requirement of the final thesis project

-- An annotated bibliography of at least eight works of poetry - Preparation of craft presentation to be given during the final residency - Preparation of written critique of a group of works in your genre - Preparation of a 10-15 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive (Co-requisite: CRWR 662)
+- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of at least eight works of poetry - Preparation of a 15 minute craft presentation to be given during the final residency - Submission of written critique of a group of works in your genre - Preparation of a 10 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive

-CRWR 632 MFA THESIS, FICTION (9 CREDITS)
+CRWR632 MFA THESIS, FICTION (9 CREDITS)

-A continuation of CRWR 631: Continued intensive study of fiction writing, focusing on advanced techniques of prosody, narration, exposition, scene development, point of view, and other elements of fiction.
+A continuation of CRWR631-intensive study of fiction writing, focusing on advanced techniques of prosody, narration, exposition, scene development, point of view, and other elements of fiction.
 All instruction and discussion is revision-based.
-Students must submit four packets of 15-20 pages of creative work during the course.
+Students must submit draft of thesis as first packet, followed by 15-20 pages of revised work in second and third packets.
+The fourth packet will be the completed thesis.
 Additional requirements of course:

-- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of at least eight works of fiction - Preparation of craft presentation to be given during the final residency - Preparation of written critique of a work in your genre - Preparation of a 10-15 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive (Co-requisite: CRWR 662)
+- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of at least eight works of fiction

+- Preparation of a 15 minute craft presentation to be given during the final residency - Submission of written critique of a work in your genre - Preparation of a 10 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive

-CRWR 642 MFA THESIS, SCREENWRITING (9 CREDITS)
+CRWR642 MFA THESIS, SCREENWRITING (9 CREDITS)

-A continuation of CRWR 641: Intensive study of screenwriting focusing on advanced techniques of dramatic structure, dialogue, characterization, and other elements of screenwriting.
+A continuation of CRWR641-intensive study of screenwriting focusing on advanced techniques of dramatic structure, dialogue, characterization, and other elements of screenwriting.
 All instruction and discussion is revision-based.
-Students must submit four packets of 15-20 pages of creative work during the course.
+Students must submit draft of thesis as first packet, followed by 15-20 pages of revised work in second and third packets.
+The fourth packet will be the completed thesis.
 Additional requirements of course:

-- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of eight screenplays / films - Preparation of craft presentation to be given during the final residency - Preparation of written critique of a work in your genre - Preparation of a 10-15 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive (Co-requisite: CRWR 662)
+- Creative work to complete manuscript requirement of the final thesis project - An annotated bibliography of eight screenplays / films - Preparation of a 15 minute craft presentation to be given during the final residency - Submission of written critique of a work in your genre - Preparation of a 10 minute reading of original work to be given during the final residency - Submission of complete thesis to faculty and program archive

-CRWR 663 GRADUATION RESIDENCY (NO CREDITS)
+CRWR663 GRADUATION RESIDENCY (NO CREDITS)

-In this capstone course, the graduating MFA student presents a craft lecture and co-teaches a creative writing workshop.
-He or she presents a 20-minute reading of original work.
-The candidate reviews and defends the thesis.
+In this capstone course, the graduating MFA student presents a 15 minute craft lecture and a 10 minute reading of original work, followed by a brief thesis defense.
 (Co-requisite: CRWR 602, CRWR 612, CRWR 632, or CRWR 642)